-As an HR professional, it’s important to grant yourself permission to make your health a priority.
-In our latest ebook, you can follow our action plan, including practices that you can start today along with others you can do on a weekly, monthly, and yearly basis to find a work-life balance that is truly sustainable.
+It’s important to grant yourself permission to make your health a priority.
+In our guide to achieving work-life balance, you can follow our action plan, including practices that you can start today along with others you can do on a weekly, monthly, and yearly basis to find a work-life balance that is truly sustainable.

-Here are some things you can start with today to achieve better work-life balance.
+Continue reading for some ideas for how you can start to achieve better work-life balance today.

 A ten-minute break every two hours can do wonders for your mental state, so that when you do get back down to business, you’ll be a lot more productive.
 Step away from your work area to grab a drink or a snack, do a quick workout like one of Yoga with Adriene’s under 10 minute yoga sessions, or try a quick meditation.

 Take your lunch away from your desk

 There are many reasons not to eat your lunch at your desk.
-Eating lunch regularly at your desk has been associated with heart disease, back pain, and increased risk of diabetes, stepping away can help create better work-life balance and improve health overall.
+With studies noting that eating lunch regularly at your desk can lead to heart disease, back pain, and increased risk of diabetes, stepping away can help create better work-life balance and improve health overall.

 Are the few extra emails you send out really worth it?
 Instead, get away from work for a while.
-Whether you go for a walk or just head to the lunchroom, you’ll find you feel significantly less stressed whenever the next HR emergency arises.
+Whether you go for a walk or just head to the kitchen or couch, you’ll find you feel significantly less stressed because you gave yourself the time away from your desk.

-Decide what time you will leave the office —and stick to it
+Decide what time you will sign off—and stick to it

-To counteract that, determine a set period of time when you will be unreachable.
-Maybe that means turning off your phone during dinner tonight, or not answering any emails after 7pm.
+To counteract the perpetual workday, determine a set period of time when you will be unreachable.
+Maybe that means turning off your phone during dinnertime or not answering any emails after 7pm.
 Let everyone know about your unavailability and resist the compulsion to check in or reply outside of office hours.

-Want an action plan for achieving better work life balance?
-Download our latest ebook: The HR Pro’s Guide to Achieving Work Life Balance
+Want an action plan for achieving better work-life balance?
+Download our ebook: The HR Pro’s Guide to Achieving Work Life Balance